Browse Articles

 <a id="cancelUrl" href="@Html.AttributeEncode(Url.Action("Index", "Home"))" style="display:none;"></a>

 I hope you will enjoy these tricks while programming with MVC Razor.
 I would like to have feedback from my blog readers.
-Your valuable feedback, question, or comments about this article are always welcome.
-You can download demo project in MVC4 from below link.
+Your valuable feedback, questions, or comments about this article are always welcome.

 About Author